inca/zenarea/README.md

 ```

 Selection API delegates to getters to evaluate start/end indices of selection.
-Therefore getters are essentially non-mutatung helpers for their selection
+Therefore getters are essentially non-mutating helpers for their selection
 counterparts.

 * `get(start, end)` returns a selection object for a substring between